Bruin-Dev/Intelygenz/services/service-outage-monitor/README.md

 SERVICE_OUTAGE_MONITOR_4_VELOCLOUD_HOSTS_FILTER = ""
 ```

-Also it is necessary to change the desired tasks for each instance, as explained in section [Deploying just a subset of microservices](../README.md#deploying-just-a-subset-of-microservices) of the main README.
+Also it is necessary to change the desired tasks for each instance, as explained in section [Deploying just a subset of microservices](../../README.md#deploying-just-a-subset-of-microservices) of the main README.
 If any `service-outage-monitor` instance is not to be used, the value of `service_outage_monitor_<X>_desired_tasks` should be set to 0, being `X` the number of the service-outage-monitor instance that is going to be disabled.

+# Workflow
-# Outage monitoring
+## Outage monitoring

-### Overview
 The objective of the outage monitoring process is to detect edges that remains faulty for a period of time and create outage tickets in Bruin
 for them in that case.
 If these edges are already under an existing outage ticket then the system makes a choice to either resolve
 or unresolve it depending on the outage state of the edge.

 > Bear in mind that the whole outage monitoring process runs every 10 minutes.

-### Work Flow

-This is the algorithm implemented to carry out the monitoring of edges:

-#### First traversal of edges
+### First traversal of edges
 1. Get the cache of customers for the Velocloud host specified in the outage monitoring config
 2. Get the list of statuses of all links in the host specified in the outage monitoring config
 3. Group all links by edge so the logic can work with a list of edge statuses